Introduction to Graph Neural Networks for Machine Learning Engineers: Introduction to encoder-decoder models

-Inspired by the success of Laplacian eigenmaps, several papers define node similarity using inner products in a class of techniques called matrix factorization methods \cite{ahmed2013distributed, cao2015grarep, ou2016asymmetric}.
+Inspired by the success of Laplacian eigenmaps, several papers define node similarity using inner products in a class of techniques called matrix factorization methods~\cite{ahmed2013distributed, cao2015grarep, ou2016asymmetric}.
 Matrix factorization approaches typically rely entirely on the graph's edge structure.
 The three cited methods differ only in how they define the ground truth function, $\gt$.
-Hamilton et al.\ \cite{hamilton2017representation} reformulates each approach into a encoder-decoder framework:
+In \cite{hamilton2017representation}, Hamilton et~al.\ reformulate each approach into an encoder-decoder framework: